RitwikDTU/simple-dvc-demo/README.md

 17.To run the full thing -- dvc repro
-18.To check for parameters used and scores -- dvc metrics show 19.To check differences from past model parameters & scores -- dvc metrics diff
+18.To check for parameters used and scores -- dvc metrics show 19.To check differences from past model parameters & scores -- dvc metrics diff 20.To go to a previous version, go to github repository and then in the commits tab and click on the copy sign beside the commit version you want to switch to and in the cmd write -- git checkout [paste the copied code from github without square brackets]